I-2-4-15.Hearing Request Not Timely Filed

 If the ALJ finds that there is insufficient evidence or information to determine whether the claimant had good cause for untimely filing (e.g., the field office (FO) did not develop good cause), the ALJ may develop the necessary evidence or information to make a determination (see HALLEX I-2-0-60 C) or elect to obtain evidence on the issue of “good cause” for untimely filing at a hearing.
 All documents used to make the good cause determination must be incorporated into the claim file as exhibits to document the date the request was mailed.
 This documentation includes retaining the envelope used by the claimant or his or her representative to mail the RH, if it is available.

 If the ALJ decides that the claimant did not have good cause, the ALJ must dismiss the RH.
 In dismissing the request for hearing, the ALJ or a staff member should:

 Use DGS to produce the order, selecting the Untimely Request option from the Dismissal menu; and

-include in the dismissal order a complete rationale explaining why the ALJ has found that the claimant has not shown good cause.
+Include in the dismissal order a complete rationale explaining why the ALJ has found that the claimant has not shown good cause.
 For factors related to good cause, see 20 CFR 404.911 and 416.1411, and Social Security Ruling (SSR) 91-5p: Policy Interpretation Ruling Titles II and XVI: Mental Incapacity and Good Cause for Missing the Deadline to Request Review.